raaedahmed23/NewsStreamProcessor/README.md

 # NewsStreamProcessor
 An integrated data pipeline that fetches, processes, and visualizes real-time news data using Apache Kafka, Spark, and the ELK stack, focusing on named entity extraction and trend analysis.

+The project fetches news articles, preprocesses the text and writes it to a kafka topic.
+A spark script reads the kafka topic, extracts the named entities, counts them and writes to another kafka topic.
+The ELK stack reads the second kafka topic and displays the most trending topics by count using a bar graph in Kibana.

 0. Download Kafka in the project folder

 1. Start Zookeeper and Kafka service by running the commands in different terminals: